AKA: law & order, safety, police, policing, violence in society

 Why this KPI?

-- There is no measurement of total crime over a long time.
+- There is no single measure of all crime in New Zealand over time.

-- The best measurement the NZ Police have available is Victimisations (police stations) which goes back to July 2014 and is updated monthly with a 2-month delay.
+- The most reliable long-term indicator available is Victimisations (police stations), which began in July 2014 and is updated monthly (with a two-month delay).

 - Acts Intended to Cause Injury (Assault)